Tris-B/Expression2_TurretFramework/README.md

 ---

-## Keybinds
+## Keybinds and Sounds

-We can now start looking at keybinds, these should be located below the block of code we edited in the previous section, around line ~60, with the code looking as follows:
+We can now start looking at configuring keybinds and sounds, these should be located below the block of code we edited in [The Basics](#the-basics) section.

+#### Keybinds

+To edit your keybinds, go to line ~60, the code should look something like this:

 ```Lua
 	#KEYBINDS